dmadisetti/Bibeks-Dissertation-Template/README.md

 <details>
 <summary>
-Document formatting defintiions are found in the [`sty/typesetting.sty`](sty/typesetting.sty) file, with some of the design descisions listed here.
+Document formatting definitions are found in the <a href=sty/typesetting.sty>sty/typesetting.sty</a> file, with some of the design descisions listed here.
 </summary>

 - The document was typeset using Latin Modern Roman font (loaded using the `lmodern` package) for document typeset as it offers consistent typesetting between the text and math environments.